crisbarril/Persistence/README.md

 When the model changes, you have to follow the next steps:

 * Raise the schema version
-* Create the migration block.
+* Create the migration block in the Builder struct.
 You can see some examples below:

 ```swift
 migrationBlock: { migration, oldSchemaVersion in